-This paper uses Social Security Administration's population projections-alternative 2 (intermediate scenario), alternative 1 (low-cost scenario), and alternative 3 (high-cost scenario)-provided for the 2014 trustees report.
-These population projections consist of the historical population by age and gender over 1941-2012 and the projected populations by age and gender over 2013-2100, but these projections show the population of ages 100 and older as that of one age group (100+).
+This paper uses Social Security Administration's population projection Alternative 2 (intermediate scenario) used in the 2014 trustees report.
+This population projection consist of the historical population by age and gender over 1941-2012 and the projected population by age and gender over 2013-2100.